-Lapland in winter means snowfall, well-below-zero temperatures and the Northern Lights against dark skies.
+Lapland in winter means snowfall, temperatures well below zero and the Northern Lights against dark skies.
 Christmas is more than just one day, as Lapland is the home of Santa Claus.

 For many, Lapland is synonymous with winter.
 And for good reason!
 Snow covers Lapland for about half the year, deep and white, and auroras light up the night skies just about every other frosty night.
 And who could forget Christmas and that jolly old elf, Santa Claus?